-Are you looking to see some of Brooklyn during a brief stopover at John F. Kennedy Airport?
-The Brooklyn Cruise Ship Terminal?
+Are you looking to see some of Brooklyn during a brief stopover at the Brooklyn Cruise Ship Terminal?
+Or John F. Kennedy Airport?

 What if you're in a hotel in Brooklyn and have a few hours to spend?

 I can provide a tour, based on Private Tour rates, customized to your time frame (minimum charge is for 2.5 hours) and interests.
 (Please my services involve visiting Brooklyn, not Manhattan.
 If you want to go to Manhattan from JFK, that's another story!)

 From Downtown Brooklyn hotels